loppjp/blocktrain/README.md

 2.2.3 Components

-The blocktrain training pipeline is focused on pairing an experiment specification with a trainer which uses components to condition a model on data:
+The trainblock training pipeline is focused on pairing an experiment specification with a trainer which uses components to condition a model on data:

 ![experiment_block_diagram](./docs/diagrams/experiment_block_diagram.drawio.png)